saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ## 1.01 What You'll Learn
 Duration: 0:01:00

 This tutorial gives examples you can follow along with using a test suite written in Java, using the JUnit4 Test Runner, as well as the Maven build tool.
-If you would like to follow along, you can [clone this project](https://github.com/walkerlj0/Selenium_Course_Example_Code)
+If you would like to follow along, you can [download or fork and clone this project](https://github.com/walkerlj0/Selenium_Course_Example_Code)
 * Look in the _/java/Mod4/4.06_ directory, and use the version of the test suite in 4.06 to start to make changes to your code.

 ### In This Tutorial
-* Learn to set up and install Sauce Connect Proxy on your machine
+* Learn to download, setup,  and run the Sauce Connect software on your machine
+* Learn to modify Java test code with JUnit4 test code to run automated tests on Sauce Labs using the secure Sauce Connect Proxy Tunnel
+  * See how to add the tunnel name in your capabilities or configuration file
+* Run a tunnel with common flags such as:
+  * `-v` for verbose logging
+  * `-i` for a tunnel identifier
+* Find the log file & interpret the results
+* Configure the domain (SSL bumping)